This content was last updated 18 December 2020

 You can read our guide to employment contracts to learn more.

-What if I can’t afford the increased employer contributions?
+What if I can’t afford employer contributions?

 You may need to remove employees from the furlough scheme and consider alternatives, such as short-term working or redundancies.

 Can I make an employee redundant whilst on furlough?

 Yes.
 Our guide to the redundancy process during COVID-19 outlines everything you need to consider when making employees redundant, to ensure this is done in a compassionate and legal way.